stanimirovn/docs-redis/README.md

 ## Partials

-Cross-product partials for **Redis for VMware Tanzu** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-partials) repository.
+Cross-product partials for **Redis for VMware Tanzu Application Service** are single sourced from the [Services Partials](https://github.com/pivotal-cf/docs-partials) repository.

 Previously, these partials were sourced from the v018.x branch of the [On Demand Service Broker SDK](https://github.com/pivotal-cf/docs-on-demand-service-broker/tree/v0.18.x) content repository.